Smyrna Pedestrian Accident Attorney

 “Notwithstanding other provisions of this chapter, every driver of a vehicle shall exercise due care to avoid colliding with any pedestrian on any roadway, shall give warning by honking his horn when necessary, and shall exercise proper precautions upon observing any child or any obviously confused, incapacitated, or intoxicated person.”

 Under Georgia law, drivers have to take special precautions when pedestrians are on the roadways.
-Drivers in residential areas should already be on alert of the likely presence of small children.
+Drivers in residential areas should already be on alert for the likely presence of small children.
 Likewise, pedestrians have rights as well as responsibilities under these statutes.

-Sounding the horn to alert a pedestrian who is crossing the roadway and not apparently aware of the car’s presence is necessary under the law, and a failure to do so could expose the driver to liability if he strikes the person, regardless if the driver felt the person was not lawfully crossing.
+Sounding the horn to alert a pedestrian who is crossing the roadway and not apparently aware of the car’s presence is necessary under the law, and a failure to do so could expose the driver to liability if he strikes the person, regardless of if the driver felt the person was not lawfully crossing or not.
 So long as the motorist had the opportunity to honk the horn but failed to do so, the driver may find himself as a defendant in an injury claim.

 Watch Out For Noticeably Impaired Pedestrians

-The law is also explicit when an obviously intoxicated, incapacitated or confused person is present on the roadway or on the edge of a sidewalk.
+The law is also explicit when an obviously intoxicated, incapacitated, or confused person is present on the roadway or on the edge of a sidewalk.
 What constitutes “proper precautions” in these situations depends on the circumstances and what a reasonable driver exercising ordinary care would have done in this or a similar situation.
 An incapacitated or confused person could be a homeless individual with obvious mental health issues.

 Most people can spot an impaired or intoxicated individual by their manner of walking or staggering.
 If the person steps out into the road, then “proper precautions” might entail honking or at least coming to a full stop and allowing the person to cross.
 But if the person is obviously visually impaired, such as walking with a cane out in front of them or being assisted by a service dog, then the driver must yield to the person, regardless of where he is on the roadway.
 O.C.G.A. § 40-6-94.